redhat-openshift-ecosystem/operator-pipelines/docs/pipeline-env-setup.md

 registry (registry.redhat.io).
 This saves the user from needing to provide such credentials.
 The index generation task will always pull published index images through imagestreams of the same name in the current namespace.
 As a result, there is a one time configuration for each desired distribution catalog.
+Replace the `from` argument when configuring this for pre-production environments.

 ```bash
 # Must be run once before certifying against the certified catalog.